 Your best defense against influenza (flu) is to get vaccinated.
-Hundreds of millions of people have gotten the flu vaccine safely across the country for decades.
+Across the country, hundreds of millions of people have gotten the flu vaccine safely for decades.
 It is a reliable way to keep you and your family from getting sick.

 What is the Flu?